cozy/cozy-docs/src/documents/hack/getting-started/discover-americano.html.md

 var port = process.env.PORT || 9250;
 americano.start({name: 'yourapp', port: port});
 ```
 We're done!
-We said no effort but still!
+We said no effort, but still!

 ## File structure
 Americano constrains the way your file structure should be, let's see how: